Reviewer/Author Ethical Guidelines (2011 Update)

 1. There are standard criteria for reviewing a book which have been defined and published on the MWSA web site, Twitter, Facebook, and on any marketing or other MWSA brochures, etc. Reviewers must review and score books based on these criteria ONLY.

 2. Books may not be accepted for review until the author's membership has been confirmed by the Lead Reviewer.
-A book is not eligible for an award if the members dues have expired during the review and or judging process.
+A book is not eligible for an award if the members dues have expired prior to October 1st. (the day after the yearly Awards Banquet).

 3. All authors will receive the same consideration regardless of method of publication and all will be held to the same standards.